 But it’s (now) 2018 – and all that has dramatically changed.
 Today, it’s abundantly clear that some businesses are building a corporate social-responsibility element right into their base business model, and it’s a positive innovation indeed.
 Given that we are living in an age of collaboration, the business sector and the NFP sector – backed by the support of the coordinating peak bodies like the Canberra Business Chamber, and Volunteering ACT – are collaborating for real win/win/win outcomes.

 The event I attended was a panel discussion celebrating International Volunteering Day.
-The speakers were: Robyn Hendry, CEO of the Canberra Business Chamber; Vicky Darling, Volunteering and Contact ACT; and John Lewis, CEO of Callida Consulting.
+The speakers were: Robyn Hendry, CEO of the Canberra Business Chamber; Vicky Darling, Volunteering and Contact ACT; and John Lewis, Partner of Callida Consulting.
 Each speaker contributed to a discussion on how to leverage corporate volunteering in a meaningful way that creates value for NFPs, businesses, and the community.

 Vicky began the panel discussion by defining Corporate Volunteering, as the situation where volunteers (from a variety of businesses) offer their time and expertise to do skills-based volunteering to benefit an NFP organisation.
 It was mind-boggling when she gave the figure of 173 NFP-member organisations within their net reach.
-Rob from Callida Consulting, gave a bird’s eye view of his company’s active programs.
+John from Callida Consulting, gave a bird’s eye view of his company’s active programs.
 Callida said they found that volunteering not only enriches their staff members’ whole work experience, but also contributes to worker satisfaction and the retention of happy staff.

 Robyn Hendry, introduced as our ‘corporate whisperer’, had (as always) some practical advice for businesses: “(Volunteering) makes business sense.
 We all try to make our workplaces pleasant and lived values is one area where employers can attract talent, distinguish themselves, and at the same time attract new clients who align with their values.”